 - Insufficient human resources or skills to mitigate the risk

-- Mitigating the risk is lower priority than other risks
+- Mitigating the risk is a lower priority than other risks

 - Plans in place to mitigate risks at a later date

-Keeping evidence of what analysis has been undertaken is essential along with conclusions reached and decisions made.
+Keeping evidence of risk analysis along with conclusions reached and decisions made is essential.

 Risk Mitigation is about: